Ryddag1/xlive/README.md

 'Firesinging' is the open source game server for Age of Empires Online.
 Currently it is under development.

 This repository aims to re-create Xlive functions based on XLiveless done by Stanislav "listener" Golovin and donated to the general community.
+Xlive Less was after updated by @Luciano @kisonik @Ryddag to make it work with Age Of Empires Online and bring back all missing netowrking function.
+(Orginal source code: https://github.com/luciano7/aoeo/tree/master/xliveless)

 ### Download